rabbitmq/rabbitmq-website/docs/plugins.md

 ## Discontinued {#discontinued}

 All plugins below have been <em>discontinued</em>.
-They don't (or won't) ship with the RabbitMQ distribution and are no longer maintained.
+They don't (or won't) ship with the RabbitMQ distribution and are no longer actively maintained by the RabbitMQ core team.

+ * `rabbitmq_auth_backend_amqp`
  * `rabbitmq_management_visualiser`